chtoucas/Narvalo.NET/docs/Overview.md

 Test and sample projects do not need a version property file.

-### Configure StyleCop for Visual Studio
+### StyleCop for Visual Studio

-Edit the local StyleCop settings `Settings.StyleCop` and link it to `etc\Strict.SourceAnalysis` or just copy the settings from another project (but not Narvalo.Guards).

-Narvalo.Guards is the only project including a StyleCop configuration with actual rules.
-If you need to update the settings, do it there.
-When you are finished, copy the content of the new configuration to the shared one `etc\Strict.SourceAnalysis`.

-These settings only affect StyleCop when run explicitly from within Visual Studio.
-During build, StyleCop is called from `Narvalo.Common.targets`.

-**WARNING:**
-- Local settings file `Settings.StyleCop` must not be a linked file.
-- Test projects use different settings (see below).
+Inside Visual Studio, there is no need to edit the StyleCop settings;
+there are inherited from the parent folder.

 ### Assembly Information